Meghanarajvinakota/creamy-cones/README.md

 * Navigate to the [Creamy Cones](https://github.com/Meghanarajvinakota/creamy-cones)
 * Click the 'Fork' button on the upper right part of the page.
-* You will now have a fork of the Fred's pizzas repository added to your GitHub profile.
+* You will now have a fork of the Creamy cones repository added to your GitHub profile.

 ## Cloning